Bunion Corrector Sleeve Design

 The secret to RiptGear® products is in the design.
-We take the time to develop a perfect product that is well-tested and targets all problem areas.
+We take the time to develop a high-quality product that is well-tested and is designed to target problem areas.

 Bunions affect athletes as well as people from all walks of life.
-That’s why we wanted to develop a product that works – no matter what activity you enjoy.
+That’s why we wanted to develop a product that can help the largest number of people – no matter what activity you enjoy.

 What is a Bunion?